PostHog/posthog.com/README.md

 # PostHog.com - Docs, Website, and Handbook

-This is the repository for the new PostHog website, which includes our Docs and Handbook.
+This is the repository for the PostHog website, which includes our Docs and Handbook.

 Please feel free to suggest any changes.
 See our [contributing guide](CONTRIBUTING.md) for more information.